Probing Heavy Dark Matter in Red Giants

 \section{Acknowledgment}

 We thank Andrea Caputo, Hyungjin Kim, Jorge Martin-Camalich, and Meng-Ru Wu for useful discussions.
 SG, MH, CSS, and SY are supported by IBS under the project code, IBS-R018-D1.
-CSS is also supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) RS-2022-NR072128.
-O.S. acknowledges the support of the large-program BRAVOSUN funded by the Italian National Institute of Asytophysics.
+CSS is supported by Global-Learning \& Academic research institution for Master’s·PhD students, and Postdocs (G-LAMP) Program of the National Research Foundation of Korea (NRF) grant funded by the Ministry of Education (No. RS-2025-25442707), and by the NRF grant funded by the Korean government (MSIT) (No. RS-2026-25498521).
+O.S. acknowledges the support of the large-program BRAVOSUN funded by the Italian National Institute of Astrophysics.